 In a remarkable comeback, Neiron Ball returned the next season to play in 32 games for the Gators over three years until a knee injury ended his senior season after nine games.

-After a second remarkable comeback, Ball recovered from the micro fracture after only five months to impress NFL scouts, and he was selected in the fifth round of the 2015 NFL Draft by the Oakland Raiders.
-Ball appeared in six games as a rookie, made two starts, and he sacked Josh McCown of the Cleveland Browns on September 27, 2015.
+After a second remarkable comeback, Ball recovered from the micro fracture after only five months to impress NFL scouts, and he was a fifth-round pick in the 2015 NFL Draft by the Oakland Raiders.
+Ball appeared in six games as a rookie, made two starts, and sacked Josh McCown of the Cleveland Browns on September 27, 2015.

 It would be his only career sack, as injuries forced Ball out of football after two seasons.

-The Aneurysm and AVM Foundation (TAAF) posted an update to their Twitter page on Tuesday afternoon stating that Ball was in a medically-induced coma.
-Neiron suffered an aneurysm, and the foundation believes it was caused after his operated AVM “was obliterated.”
+The Aneurysm and AVM Foundation (TAAF) posted an update to their Twitter page back in September 2018 stating that Ball was in a medically-induced coma.
+Neiron suffered a brain aneurysm, and the foundation believes it was caused after his operated AVM “was obliterated.”

 What followed was an outpouring of support for the beloved athlete from across the football community.